nathhB/nbsm/README.md

 NBSM_Machine *m2 = NBSM_GetFromPool(pool);
 NBSM_Machine *m3 = NBSM_GetFromPool(pool); // the pool size will be increated to 4 (size * 2)

-NBSM_Recycle(pool, m1); // recycle a state machine that is no longer needed and put it back into the pool
+NBSM_Recycle(pool, m1); // recycle a state machine that is no longer needed and put it back into the pool.
 ```

-**IMPORTANT** : variables will not be reinitialized automatically when using pooling; so, don't forget to intialize the state machine's variables after grabbing it from the pool.
+**IMPORTANT** : variables will not be automatically reinitialized when using pooling; so, don't forget to initialize the state machine's variables after grabbing it from the pool.

 ### Cleaning up

-Call `NBSM_Destroy` to cleanup the memory allocated for a state machine.
+Call `NBSM_Destroy` to clean up the memory allocated for a state machine.

-Call `NBSM_DestroyBuilder` to cleanup the memory allocated for a machine builder.
+Call `NBSM_DestroyBuilder` to clean up the memory allocated for a machine builder.

-When using pooling, call `NBSM_DestroyPool` to cleanup the memory allocated for the whole pool.
+When using pooling, call `NBSM_DestroyPool` to clean up the memory allocated for the whole pool.
 Do not use `NBSM_Destroy`.